firebolt-db/godocs/docs/API-reference/using-sync-queries.md

         print(row)
 ```

-## Handling long-running synchronous queries
+#### Handling long-running synchronous queries

 Synchronous queries maintain an open HTTP connection for the duration of the query, and stream results back as they become available.
 While there is no strict time limit, queries running longer than one hour may experience connectivity interruptions.
-If the HTTP connection is lost, some sql statements, including `INSERT`, continue to run by default, while `SELECT` statements are cancelled.
+If the HTTP connection is lost, some SQL statements, including `INSERT`, continue to run by default, while `SELECT` statements are cancelled.
 You can modify this behavior using the [cancel_query_on_connection_drop](../../Reference/system-settings.md#query-cancellation-mode-on-connection-drop) setting.

 To avoid connection issues, consider submitting long-running queries as [asynchronous](using-async-queries.md) queries.

-### How to check the status of a sync query
+#### Check query status

 The queries running on an engine are available in the [engine_running_queries]({% link sql_reference/information-schema/engine-running-queries.md %}) view.

-### Query cancelation
+#### Cancel a query

 A running synchronous query can be cancelled using the [cancel]({% link sql_reference/commands/queries/cancel.md %}) statement as follows: